 Google has finally delivered on its promise of coming out with a new integrated workspace, and the new feature is available for personal Gmail accounts.
-The whole idea behind integrating workspace with Gmail is to let users conduct their work out of one page of Gmail, instead of having to switch between two or more websites or apps.
+The idea behind integrating workspace with Gmail is to let users conduct their work out of one page of Gmail instead of switching between two or more websites or apps.

 Other new additions include, next to the search bar users can now search for both mail and chat, and there is also a feature where it will indicate the status set by the user (Automatic, Do not disturb, Set as away).

 The new feature with the Chat will be made available to many free personal Google accounts starting April 5th.
 However, this feature is not available for iOS yet.
 For Android users to get this new feature, they need to update their Gmail apps to the latest version.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free